rwynn/wellington/README.md

     vagrant up

-The app will be provisioned and started in the background
+The app will be provisioned, installed as an upstart service, and started in the background

 It may take a minute or two before you are able to reach http://localhost:8080

+Subsequent runs of vagrant up will start Wellington via upstart

 ### Running the application with docker ###